YuetAu/rbc-scoreboard/README.md

 ## Getting Started

-Install dependencies
-`yarn install`
+Install dependencies `yarn install`

-Run the development server
+Run the development server `yarn dev`
-`yarn dev`

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser.

 ## Synced Timer

 Timer is now synced by starting timestamp.

 Please keep your device have the correct time by enabling NTP service to `stdtime.gov.hk` or `time.cloudflare.com`.